 Growth Comes With Discomfort

-If you are into weight training, you know that if you want to increase muscle size and strength, you must lift heavy.
+If you are into weight training, you know that if you want to increase muscle mass and strength, you must lift heavy.
 Heavy to a point of discomfort.
 Heavy to a point of pain.
 Not that I would know but that is what I’ve heard.

 A share in a business on the other hand is an investible asset.
 So is a bond issued by that business.
 The home you own is an asset.
 They all directly or indirectly produce cash flows or have the prospect of producing cash flows.

-In the long run though, the price of that asset and its value will converge.
-And we invest with that in mind.
+The quoted price is mostly right but not always.
+That is knowable only in hindsight.
+In the long run though, the price and the value of that asset will converge.
+And we should invest with that in mind.

+Talk about valuing an asset, the basic building blocks are the same, be it a stock or a bond or real estate and this is how we derive its value.
 We first estimate an asset’s future cash flows.
-And since we hate waiting for those cash flows to hit our bank or brokerage accounts, we value them less the longer we have to wait.
+And since we hate waiting for those cash flows to hit our bank or brokerage accounts right away, we value them less the longer we have to wait.

 That is, we devalue or discount the cash flows that arrive way out in the future more than the ones that show up say, next year.

-We’ll use valuing stocks as an example.
+We’ll use valuing a stock as an example.

 And by design, stocks are ideal as long-term investments.
 You don’t start a business and expect it to turn a profit next year.